 How to make up liquid medicine from sachets

 - Fill the mixing cup with drinking water.
-Then, fill the dose syringe with 5 ml of the drinking water, by putting the nozzle of the syringe into the water in the mixing cup and pulling back on the plunger until the syringe is full of water to the 5 ml mark.
+Then, fill the blue syringe with 10 ml of the drinking water, by putting the nozzle of the syringe into the water in the mixing cup and pulling back on the plunger until the syringe is full of water to the 10 ml mark.
 Throw away the remaining water in the cup so that the mixing cup is now empty.

 - Open one sachet and pour the entire contents into the mixing cup.
 Close the lid so that it snaps shut.
 Swirl the mixing cup gently for about a minute, so that the granules mix into the water.
 The liquid should now look cloudy.

-- Open the cup and using the dose syringe, measure out your child's dose in ml, by pulling back on the plunger to fill the syringe to the correct amount.
+- Open the cup and using one of the dose syringes, measure out your child's dose in ml, by pulling back on the plunger to fill the syringe to the correct amount.